kevmo/kevmo/README.md

 ###  👋 Open to
 * new freelance projects
 * full-time data engineering gigs
-* creative pitches for leadership roles
+* pitches for leadership roles at startups

 <!--
 - 👯 I’m looking to collaborate on ...